Dear valued customer, kindly note that Standard Bank is currently unavailable on SiD Secure EFT More Details

 The diplomatic cabin bag may not obstruct any view out of the cabin window or any emergency exit path.
 The bag may not be taller than the seat back and may not obstruct any ordinance sign.
 The seatbelt shall be strapped over the top of the bag only, should this not be done the bag may not be transported in the cabin.

-Only Diplomatic Baggage may be kept on a seat, no other bag may be kept on a passenger seat and must be pre-confirmed in the same PNR as a special service request IATA code DIPB prior to ticket issuance no later than 3 Business days prior to flight departure, subject to seat availability.
+Only Diplomatic Baggage may be kept on a seat, no other bag may be kept on a passenger seat and must be pre-confirmed in the same PNR as a special service request IATA code DIPB prior to ticket issuance no later than 72 hours prior to departure, subject to seat availability.